 Supplier Diversity Mission Statement

 The Federal Reserve Bank of Philadelphia recognizes the importance of a diverse supplier base and is committed to supplier diversity.
-It is the Bank's mission to seek, identify, and foster business relationships with, and purchase goods and services from, certified small businesses, including businesses owned by minorities, women, veterans, and disabled persons and lesbian, gay bisexual and/or transgender persons.
+It is the Bank's mission to seek, identify, and foster business relationships with, and purchase goods and services from, certified small businesses, including businesses owned by minorities, women, veterans, disabled persons, and lesbian, gay, bisexual, and/or transgender persons.

 Supplier diversity is one of several initiatives supported by the Bank’s Office of Diversity & Inclusion.